 You see I have been working on my hanging bar strength.
 No reason.
 No competitions.
 My husband gets it though.
 Even though we are 8 years apart and did not know each other as children, we attended the same elementary school and had the same physical education teacher( Mr Wayne Dickson).
-We both carry this endeavor in our DNA.
+We both carry this self challenge endeavor in our DNA.
 Memories of the folding metal chair placed underneath our feet, the feel the cold bar in our grips and the sound of our classmates cheering us on.
 Trying to make it for 60 long seconds.

-It occurred to me suddenly, but as certain as anything before , that what I am trying to do with women, is not about having them change into someone else but back to themselves.
+It occurred to me suddenly, but with complete certainty, that my style of coaching for women is often not about having them change into someone else, but back to themselves.

 Before the titles, expectations and filters of others opinions.
 Before hurts, disappointments and doubt faded dreams.
-When we had only moments and the sense of being alive.
+When we had only present moments and the sense of being alive.
 The sounds of friends laughter.
 The smell of Mom’s Jean Nate perfume.
-The texture of Gram’s sweater when she hugged.
+The texture of Gram’s sweater when she hugged us.
 Music.
 The sound of the of the jump rope rhythmically hitting the pavement.
 The anticipation of a new book.

 It used to be when younger Shawna showed up I pushed her away.
 She was silly and ineffectual.
 Powerless.
 But now I can view her as nothing but innocence , hope and a believer in magical possibilities.
 She wants to run, jump rope, read books, dance and laugh with people she loves who love her back.
 So I make sure she gets to play.
 Not all day.
 I can’t.
 But everyday, for even a few moments.
 Because she is me.
 And you my friend, in the memory of your very cells … are you.

 Say your name.
 Just your name.
-Who is she??
+Who is she?
 Find her.
 Chase her.
-With everything you have.